 The Rule of 55 does not apply to IRAs, so do not take money out of your IRA account if you want to avoid the penalty.

-Before you leave your old job, make sure to roll your old 401(k) into your current 401(k).
-This will allow you to have access to the money when you are 55.
+Before leaving your old job, roll your old 401(k) into your current 401(k).
+This will allow you to access the money when you are 55.

 Tip: If you exercise the Rule of 55, roll an old 401(k) into a deferred annuity with an inflation-adjusted income rider.
 Once you turn age 59.5, turn on the income rider to start receiving your retirement income (with increases) for the rest of your life, even if the 401(k) runs out of money.